 2. Average and Instantaneous Rates of Change

-When you drive to the store, you are probably not going the same speed the entire time.
+When you drive to the store, you're probably not going the same speed the entire time.
 Speed is an example of a rate of change.
-In this lesson, you will learn about the difference between instantaneous and average rate of change and how to calculate both.
+In this lesson, you'll learn about the difference between instantaneous and average rate of change and how to calculate both.

 3. What is the Mean Value Theorem?

 Three people set off on a car trip.
 They all start at the same time and end at the same time.
 Learn what calculus says about how fast they traveled along the way as you study the Mean Value Theorem in this lesson.

 4. Rolle's Theorem: A Special Case of the Mean Value Theorem